MaNehaKa/azure-rest-api-specs/eng/README.md

 - We align `package.json` dependencies versions across all `package.json` files.
 - We align `package.json` dependencies numbers with [microsoft/typespec package.json].
   In few cases we allow more frequent update cadence.
+- We avoid doing package overrides.
+For example, we use `v8` of `eslint` instead of `v9` to avoid an override.
+  [See this comment for details][eslint override].
+- We order `package.json` keys as follows: `name private type main bin scripts engines dependencies devDependencies`.

 ### package-lock.json